sadephp/sade/docs/index.md

 * `style.scoped` will force scoped CSS and html if set to true.
 * `template.scoped` will force only scoped html if set to true.

+The `enabled` value can be set to disable rendering of a type tag.

 ```php
 $sade = new \Sade\Sade( __DIR__ . '/path/to/components', $options );
 ```